VCityTeam/UD-Imuv/README.md

 and then use your favorite (web) browser to open `http://localhost:8000/`.

+## Setup Back4App

+Go to [Back4App](https://dashboard.back4app.com/) and create a new account then create a new app.
+Disable client access to create a new class.
+Enable email verification.

 ## Setup of the coding environment

 Installing [Visual Studio Code](https://code.visualstudio.com/) is recommended, in order to use the plugin formatter [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 Once installed you should setup Prettier with single quote coding style (Preferences => Settings => Type in search bar : Single quote => Toggle single quote of Prettier extension)